phpearth/docs/oop/design-patterns/lazy-loading.md

  */
 class UserRepository
 {
-    /** @var mixed Reference to a database or ORM database manager object */ private $database;
+    /** @var mixed Reference to a database or ORM database manager object. */ private $database;

     // ...
 Example is simplified for readability.